Sunday, 25 January 2026

 To make this card I used:

-Snippets of white hammer card, black matt card and cerise mirri card
+Snippet of white matt card and red pearlescent card

 I am entering the following challenges:

-Simply Clean & Simple - Clean & Simple
+Simply Clean & Simple - Reds and Greens

 Kath x